 How Long Does Honeydew Melon Last?

 Whole honeydew melon keeps quality for about a week on the counter and two to three weeks in the fridge.
-Leftover cuts and slices of honeydew last up to five days.
+Cut, sliced, or pureed honeydew lasts up to four days in the fridge.

 For leftovers, they keep for about 4 to 5 days in the fridge.
 And as always with leftover fruit, the sooner you eat them, the better they taste.